alexmozheyko/notes-app/README.md

-# The web application to manage your notes (like Google Keep)
+# The Angular 2 web application to manage your notes (like Google Keep)

 #### Installation:
 >	* npm i / yarn install